NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **We wish to empower the community to feel into their own hearts for what is right for them.
 We want them to own the system. **

+### The OASIS API Enables You To Earn Karma Anywhere

+Our World will automatically support all of the platforms/networks/protocols listed above so your profile/avatar/karma will be available to any apps that use their platforms/networks/protocols.
+This will also make it easier to earn karma in a wider range of apps by supporting as many platforms/networks/protocols as possible.

 <a name="the-universal-api-to-connect-everything-to-everything--no-more-silos-walled-gardens-"></a>
 ### The Universal API To Connect Everything To Everything (No More Silos/Walled Gardens)

 **The OASIS API is a global universal API that aims to connect everything to everything to eliminate walled gardens/silos.** There are a number of open protocols/platforms/networks (such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Holochain, CEPTR Pluggable Protocol, Ethereum, Fediverse, ActivityPub, XMPP & more!) that the OASIS API will support.
 The majority of these are aimed at building a truly decentralised distributed internet (Web 3/0/4.0/5.0) and this is also the aim of the OASIS API.

+<a name="oapps---write-once--deploy-everywhere"></a>
 ### OAPPS - Write Once, Deploy Everywhere

 OAPP's (OASIS Apps) that use the OASIS API can be deployed anywhere across any network, platform, API or protocol.
 This includes Holochain, every popular blockchain, ActivityPub, IPFS, SOLID & many more... check the growing list of providers supported below..